-Formula E To Use Latest Sustainable Tech To Power Its Events Worldwide
+Formula E to Use Latest Sustainable Tech to Power its Events Worldwide

-Renewable energy to power the series via biofuel generators, solar arrays and high efficiency batteries Improved battery efficiency charges four cars simultaneously Multi-year deal with leading global energy solutions provider Aggreko

-London, Dubai, Riyadh, 5th April 2024: Formula E has today announced a multi-year deal with leading global energy solutions provider Aggreko to provide the latest sustainable technology to its events globally, contributing to help the series achieve its emissions reductions target (validated by the Science Based Target initiative) of 45% across Scopes 1, 2 and 3 by 2030 from a Season 5 (2019) baseline.
+(MENAFN- Aggreko) LONDON, 4th April, 2024: The FIA Formula E World Championship has today announced a multi-year deal with leading global energy solutions provider Aggreko to supply the latest sustainable technology to its events globally, contributing to help the series achieve its emissions reductions target (validated by the Science Based Target initiative) of 45% across Scopes 1, 2 and 3 by 2030 from a Season 5 (2019) baseline.

-As an Official Provider for Formula E – the world's first net zero carbon sport in line with the 2020 definitions - Aggreko will ensure events are powered via renewable energy such as biofuel generators, solar arrays, and the latest battery technology.
+As an Official Provider for Formula E – the world’s first net zero carbon sport inline with the 2020 definitions - Aggreko will ensure events are powered by renewable energy such as biofuel generators, solar arrays, and the latest battery technology.

 To power select races, Aggreko will be supplying six 300kVA batteries to charge all Formula E cars, as well as varying battery sizes to power the overall circuit at race locations.
 Each battery is capable of charging four race cars simultaneously, the equivalent of powering 84,000 mobile phones.